ziscloud/influxdb/query/README.md

 Another difficulty is we need to make sure only one iterator is actually produced (although I guess we can add an implicit merge at the end or just return them in serial).

+After each node transfer, the client would read the response that is marshaled back.
+If there is a fatal error (such as an

+## Unknown Number of Outputs

+Interestingly, we want compile to work even when we don't know the number of outputs.

+Previously, we had this reading from the output edges, but that makes it hard to add additional output nodes dynamically (such as from a wildcard).
+It might be more productive to have a special node endpoint that has an execute that does nothing, has no outputs, but can be referenced to retrieve iterators from.

+So the node references the endpoint.
+Those endpoints are what gets returned.